Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Trends and Open Problems

 \subsection{Generative Language Model Attribution}

 A related area to detection of machine generated text is multi-class attribution of generated text to the language model that created it \cite{munir-etal-2021-looking, uchendu-etal-2020-authorship}.
-Model attribution may be useful for allowing a defender who has found a collection of samples of likely machine generated text linked to a threat actor to determine more information about an attackers methodology and subsequently improve detection rates with refined models.
-The potential for variation in sampling parameters during text generation can complicate this task, as can mismatches between the sampling parameters (e.g., k-value, p-value, temperature).
-As such, there is also value in reverse engineering configurations of generative models based on output \cite{tay2020reverse}.
-Both of these areas are useful in applied detection and refinement of machine generated text detection.
+Model attribution may be useful for allowing a defender who has found a collection of likely machine generated text to determine more information about an attacker's methodology and iteratively refine detection models.
+This also extends to identifying an attacker's likely sampling parameters (e.g., k-value, p-value, temperature), so that detection methods can be fine-tuned accordingly.
+As such, there is value in continued research focusing on determining parameters of NLG models based on output \cite{tay2020reverse}.